-Well, firstly: welcome to public transit!
+Welcome to public transit!
 Thanks for choosing to go METRO.
-Since you’re reading this on our web site, you’ve come to the right place.
+Since you’re reading this on our website, you’ve come to the right place.
 Visit our how to ride page for some great tips on how to plan your trip, read a schedule and even load your bike onto our bike racks.
-You can also give our customer service pros a call at 330-762-0341.
+You can also give our Customer Care pros a call at 330-762-0341.

 What you pay depends on how you ride.
-METRO's general, one-way fare for regular line service routes is $1.25.
+METRO's general, one-way fare for regular fixed-routes is $1.25.
 Our weekday Northcoast Express service to Cleveland is $5.00 each way.
 Discounted fares are available for qualifying older adults and persons with disabilities.
 You may also purchase multi-day passes if cash isn't your thing.
-Visit the pricing page for more details.
+Visit the pricing and locations page for more details.

 1-day and 7-day passes can be purchased right on your bus!
 Our full menu of tickets and passes is available at our downtown Akron Transit Center.
 Passes can also be found all around Summit County.
-Our purchase location page lists all available outlets.
+Our pricing and locations page lists all available outlets.

 Before you board, just let the operator know you will be using the rack, place your bike on the rack (with all loose items removed, please), hop onboard and pay your fare!
 When you’re nearing your stop, let the operator know you need to get your bike.
 Remove your bike from the rack, put the rack up if no other bikes are in it and get rolling!